autometrics-dev/autometrics-ts/README.md

 piece of application logic.

-Autometrics for Typescript provides a wrapper function and a decorator that can create Prometheus or OpenTelemetry metrics for your functions and class methods throughout your code base, as well as a language service plugin that will write corresponding Prometheus queries for you.
+Autometrics for TypeScript provides a wrapper function and a decorator that can create Prometheus or OpenTelemetry metrics for your functions and class methods throughout your code base, as well as a language service plugin that will write corresponding Prometheus queries for you.